LLNL/Abmarl/docs/src/gridworld.rst

 State Components manage the state of the simulation alongside the Grid.
 Each State has a reset function that resets the simulation at the the start of each episode.
+States can also provide additional API as needed.

 Actor
 `````

 Actor Components are responsible for processing agent actions and producing changes
 to the state of the simulation.
 Actors assign supported agents with an appropriate
 action space and process agents' actions based on the Actor's key.
+The result of
+the action is a change in the simulation's state, and Actors should return that
-For example, the
-MoveActor appends MovingAgents' action spaces with a 'move' channel and looks for
+change in a reasonable form.
+For example, the MoveActor appends MovingAgents' action
-the 'move' key in the agent's incoming action.
+spaces with a 'move' channel and looks for the 'move' key in the agent's incoming
+action.
+After a move is processed, the MoveActor returns how much the agent actually
+moved.

 Observer
 ````````

-Similar to Actor Components, Observer Components are responsible for creating an agent's observation of the state of the simulation.
+Observer Components are responsible for creating an agent's observation of the state of the simulation.
 Observers assign supported agents with an appropriate observation space and generate observations based on the Observer's key.
 For example, the SingleGridObserver generates an observation and